elastic/opentelemetry/docs/kubernetes/operator/README.md

 Notes on installing the OpenTelemetry Operator:
 - Make sure the `elastic_endpoint` shown in the installation command is valid for your environment.
 If not, replace it with the correct Elasticsearch endpoint.
-- The displayed `elastic_api_key` corresponds to an API key created by Kibana when the onboarding process is initiated.
+- The `elastic_api_key` shown in the installation command corresponds to an API key created by Kibana when the onboarding process is initiated.

 > [!NOTE]
 > The default installation deploys an OpenTelemetry Operator with a self-signed TLS certificate.